Samourai-Wallet/whirlpool-client-cli/README-API.md

 #### HTTPS cert
 REST API uses a self-signed certificate for HTTPS.
+It can be downloaded by opening https://CLI-HOST:8899/ with Firefox, then Advanced -> View certificate -> Download PEM.

 You can configure your own cert in `whirlpool-cli-config.properties`:
 ```
 server.ssl.key-store-type=PKCS12 or JKS